Chapter 11

 Annotations: 0

 Note that the format for boxes is minimum x, minimum y, maximum x, maximum y.
+Add -in, -cm or mm to print boxes in inches, centimetres, or millimetres instead of points.
 Using -page-info-json we can get the information in JSON format.
 For example:

 [